-The preferred strategy for the base case at a 10-year horizon was renal mass biopsy which offered 38.07 QALM (Table 3).
+The preferred strategy for the base case at a 10-year horizon was renal mass biopsy, which offered 38.07 QALM (Table 3).
 This was followed by the PN strategy at 37.69 QALM.
-Active surveillance was the least preferred strategy resulting in 36.25 QALM.
+AS was the least preferred strategy, resulting in 36.25 QALM.
 These results were stable with and without the discount rate applied (Table 3).
-When the analysis was extended to a lifetime horizon, the results were similar with renal mass biopsy remaining the preferred strategy at 60.71 QALM followed by surgery at 60.29 QALM and active surveillance at 50.64 QALM.
+When the analysis was extended to a lifetime horizon, the results were similar, with renal mass biopsy remaining the preferred strategy at 60.71 QALM, followed by surgery at 60.29 QALM, and AS at 50.64 QALM.